Best daily deals

 Sony takes on 3D audio with their newest software.

-TIDAL HiFi Plus currently holds a large advantage over Spotify when it comes to playing surround sound audio.
-With support for tracks mixed for Dolby Atmos, TIDAL HiFi Plus users can listen to surround sound music on their headphones or even on their TV or home stereo setups.
+TIDAL HiFi Plus currently has a large advantage over Spotify when it comes to playing surround-sound audio.
+With support for tracks mixed for Dolby Atmos, TIDAL HiFi Plus users can listen to surround-sound music on their headphones or even on their TV or home stereo setups.
 To find Dolby Atmos content within the TIDAL app, navigate to “Explore” and then scroll down to select Dolby Atmos.

 You can also listen to Sony 360 Reality Audio with a TIDAL HiFi Plus subscription.
 As another form of simulated surround sound, Sony 360 Reality Audio places you in a simulated spatial sound field with multiple virtual speakers all around you.
 You can also check out compatible Sony 360 Reality Audio tracks within the “Explore” section of the TIDAL app.